xMihai/fp/README.md

-# Functional Programming with React
+# Functional Programming for React

 > As software becomes more and more complex, it is more and more
 > important to structure it well.